Dental Implants – Queen Creek, AZ

 With the All-On-4 procedure, Dr. Jafari uses just four strategically placed implants to fully restore an entire row of teeth in a single appointment.
 The implants are positioned where the jaw is naturally thickest to maximize a patient’s bone density, and then they’re topped with a custom, lifelike denture.

 Start to Finish Convenience

-Dr. Jafari one of only a few dentists in the area who can both place and restore dental implants in his practice.
+Dr. Jafari one of only a few dentists in the area who can both place and restore dental implants in his dental office.
 He also does so using the latest technology and techniques so that his patients' valuable time and comfort is prioritized.
 After taking a CT scan of a patient’s mouth and jaw, he can create custom surgical guides so he’s able to easily place a patient’s prosthetic roots in the perfect locations.
-Then, using CEREC technology, he can mill someone’s brand new teeth out of high-grade dental porcelain right in our office.
+Then, using CEREC technology, he can mill someone’s brand new teeth out of high-grade dental porcelain right in our dental office.
 This approach ensures a patient is able to get everything they need in the most convenient way possible.

 Understanding the Cost of Dental Implants